-Raynaud disease and phenomenon are problems with the blood vessels.
-It causes blood flow problems to the fingers ears, nose, and lips.
+Raynaud phenomenon is a problem with the blood vessels.
+It leads to blood flow problems in the fingers ears, nose, and lips.
+Raynaud may be:

-It is not known what causes this abnormal reaction, but it is probably related to a problem of the nervous system.
-Secondary Raynaud is believed to be caused by the associated disease.
+It is not clear what causes Primary Raynaud.
+It may be caused by a problem of the nervous system.
+Secondary Raynaud is caused by the linked disease.

-An attack of Raynaud may last a few minutes to a few hours.
-It usually comes on in response to the cold or during emotional distress.
+Symptoms appear in attacks.
+They may last a few minutes to a few hours.
 During an attack, symptoms may include:

 National Heart, Lung, and Blood Institute

 Heart and Stroke Foundation of Canada

 Herrick AL. Evidence-based management of Raynaud’s phenomenon.
 Ther Adv Musculoskeletal Dis.
 2017;9(12):317-329.

 Raynaud phenomenon.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115788...ynaud-phenomenon.
 Updated November 28, 2018.
 Accessed September 10, 2019.

 Raynauds phenomenon.
 Cedars Sinai website.
 Available at: http://www.cedars-sinai.edu/Patients/Health-Conditions/Raynauds-Phenomenon.aspx.
 Accessed September 10, 2019.

 Raynaud's phenomenom.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: http://www.niams.nih.gov/Health_Info/Raynauds_Phenomenon/raynauds_phenomenon_ff.pdf.
 Accessed September 10, 2019.